binfalse/binfalse.de/_posts/2017-02-07-android-no-internet-access-detected-won-t-automatically-reconnect-aka-connected-no-internet-.md

 The webserver at `5.189.140.231` should then of course accept requests for the foreign domains.

-This way, you also don't leak the data to google and you will also keep the settings after flashing the phone (as long as you leave AdAway installed).
+This way, you also don't leak the data to Google and you will also keep the settings after flashing the phone (as long as you leave AdAway installed).
 However, there are also some things to keep in mind:
 First, I could imagine that Google may be a bit upset if you redirect their domains to a different server?
 And second, you don't know if those are the only servers used for captive portal detection.